Portugal exits bailout poorer and long way from recovery

 Portugal's central bank highlighted the challenges, saying progress under the bailout was insufficient, and ensuring sustained growth and getting banks lending again would require further reforms.

-But as a government no longer dependent on aid looks anxiously ahead to an election in 2015, these may fail to materialise.
+But as a government no longer dependent on aid looks anxiously ahead to an election in 2015, these may fail to materialize.

 INTERNAL DEVALUATION